Whenever you get a connection error when sending via SMTP like

 SMTP connect() failed.

-The most common reason for this problem is that your ESP (Email service provider) you have defined in your delivery settings doesn’t accept one of the used email addresses.
+The most common reason for this problem is that the ESP (Email service provider) you have defined in your delivery settings doesn’t accept one of the used email addresses.

-Change the from, the reply-to and the bounce address to the email you use to authenticate the SMTP connection.
+Change the from-address, the reply-to, and the bounce address to the email you use to authenticate the SMTP connection.